Vlad6422/VUT_IPK_Client/Readme.md

 The program implements a **client application** that can operate over both **TCP** and **UDP** protocols.
 It is designed to read command-line arguments, set up server connection settings, and enable chat functionality based on the chosen transport protocol.

-### Key Components and Flow
+### Main Components of Client

 The main components in the program are:

 1. **Server Settings**: The `ServerSetings` class parses the command-line arguments to configure server settings, including transport protocol, server address, and server port.

-2. **TCP Client**: The `TcpClient` class is used to manage the connection and communication with the server over TCP.
+2. **TCP Client**: The `TcpUser` class is used to manage the connection and communication with the server over TCP.
 It establishes a network stream for sending and receiving data.

 3. **UDP Client**: The `UdpUser` class handles the UDP communication, including starting the client, sending messages, and receiving responses from the server.